SkullElf/ABI2API/README.md

 Update the config.py file with your specific configuration settings.

-Place your smart contract ABI file in the contracts directory.
+Place the following in the relevant variables:
+1. ABI JSON file path.
+2. The corresponding Smart Contract address.

 Start the API server:

 ```